Create ESP32 GPIO Interrupts to reduce CPU usage

 Note

-As soon as the voltage drops from 3.3V to 0V, the
+As soon as the voltage goes from 3.3V to 0V, the function

-function will be executed.
-We can then do other tasks in theloop()
+will be executed.
+Then we can do other tasks in theloop()

-It must be kept in mind that the function of an interrupt must be executed as quickly as possible so as not to disturb the main program.
-The code must be as concise as possible.
-It is not recommended to dialogue via SPI, I2C, UART from an interrupt.
+You must remember that an interrupt’s function must be executed as quickly as possible so as not to disturb the main program.
+The code must be as concise as possible, and it is not recommended to exchange SPI, I2C, or UART data from an interrupt.

 Warning

-function with an interrupt.
-You can nevertheless display messages in the serial monitor by replacing
+with an interrupt.
+However, you can display messages in the serial monitor by replacing Serial.println()

-The code below displays “Button pressed” when pressing a button connected to pin 33.
+The code below displays “Button pressed” when a button connected to pin 33 is pressed.

 void IRAM_ATTR fonction_ISR() {